faizan4devloper/band-landing-page/README.md

 const Sidebar = ({ onFileChange, onUpload, uploading }) => {
   const { getRootProps, getInputProps } = useDropzone({
     onDrop: (acceptedFiles) => {
+      // Check if file is received properly console.log("Dropped files: ", acceptedFiles); // Debugging: See the dropped files in the console if (acceptedFiles && acceptedFiles.length > 0) {
-      // Pass the accepted files to onFileChange (this updates the parent state) onFileChange(acceptedFiles);
+        onFileChange(acceptedFiles[0]); // Pass the selected file to parent (single file) }
     },
     multiple: false, // Allow only one file at a time
     accept: '.xlsx, .xls, .csv', // Only accept specific file types (you can change this)